Unity-Technologies/com.unity.multiplayer.docs/docs/components/networktransform.md

 # Interpolation

-Check the `Interpolate` setting to enabled interpolation.
+Check the **Interpolate** setting to enabled interpolation.
 Interpolation is enabled by default and is highly recommended.
 With interpolation enabled, the `NetworkTransform` interpolates incoming changes to position, rotation, and scale.
-In addition interpolation buffers, the incoming data with a slight delay and applies extra smoothing to the values.
+The interpolation also buffers the incoming data with a slight delay and applies extra smoothing to the values.
 All these factors combined result in a much smoother transform synchronization.

 When you have `Interpolate` disabled, changes to the transform apply immediately, resulting in a less smooth position and more jitter.

 :::note

 The `NetworkTransform` component only interpolates client-side.
 For smoother movement on the host or server, users might want to implement interpolation server-side as well.
-While the server won't have the jitter caused by the network, some stutter can still happen locally (for example, if movement is done in `FixedUpdate` with a low physics update rate).
+While the server won't have the jitter caused by the network, some stutter can still happen locally (for example, if you perform movement in `FixedUpdate` with a low physics update rate).

 :::